iridescent-dev/iap-swift-lib/README.md

 For more advanced use cases, in particular when you have implemented user login, see the [Server integration](#server-integration) section.

+*Tip:* If initialization was succesful, you should see a new receipt validation event in [Fovea's Dashboard](https://billing-dashboard.fovea.cc/events).

 ### Displaying products
 Let's start with the simplest case: you have a single product.